Photo courtesy of Les Anderson

 Read more: 15 Ways to Crush Self-Doubt at Work

-In order to address the gender pay gap, we must address gender bias in the workplace, which starts long before any man or woman accepts a job offer.
+In order to address the gender pay gap, we must address gender bias in the workplace, which starts long before any person accepts a job offer.
 It starts in school, when girls are just starting to learn math, science, reading, and writing skills.

-We must encourage young girls, especially girls of color, to pursue male-dominated degrees, male-dominated careers, and male-dominated positions.
+We must encourage young girls to pursue male-dominated degrees, male-dominated careers, and male-dominated positions.
 This means, creating more opportunities (with scholarships, with programs), and encouraging more mentorship (from both men and women), and changing company policies to better support and train women to become leaders.

 There are companies that do this already, and we’ve seen progress from their work: More women are earning college degrees than men, more women are joining the workforce than ever before, and more than 40 STEM organizations exist for girls and women, with many companies encouraging women to work in STEM fields.